Alleluid/pythonsandbox/game/notes.md

 ## Dice Rolls
 _bell-curve(`3d6`) vs linear(`1d20`)_
 linear is going to have totally even distribution;
-bell curve has more focused on the high end and low end.
+bell curve has less on the high end and low end.

 from Darkshire: